 The Compensation Committee annually reviews the design of the annual compensation package for non-employee directors.
 The Company believes that the compensation of our non-employee directors fairly reflects the work and skills required for a company of our size and complexity.
 The compensation package was established following consultation with the Compensation Committee's independent compensation consultant and was intended to be competitive relative to the Company's peer group and general industry market data.
-No changes to our non-employee director compensation program were made during 2021.

-Each of our non-employee directors currently receives an annual retainer of \$155,000, payable quarterly in arrears.
+Each of our non-employee directors receives an annual retainer of \$160,000, payable quarterly in arrears.
 The retainer is generally payable 50% in cash and 50% in grants of fully vested shares of our common stock at the end of each fiscal quarter.
 In addition to the annual retainer, our Board approved the annual retainers for committee service or committee chair service, as applicable, as set forth below.